You must register the death according to the laws of the country where the person died.

 In England or Wales

 If someone dies in England or Wales, you need permission from a coroner to move the body for a funeral outside the country.
-Apply at least 4 days before you want the body to be moved.
+You need to apply at least 4 days before you want the body to be moved.

 Find a local coroner using the Coroners' Society of England and Wales website.